IvanEz/Red-GAN/README.md

 The repository contains code used for the *"Red-GAN: Attacking class imbalance via conditioned generation.
 Yet another medical imaging perspective"* accepted at MIDL2020 (http://arxiv.org/abs/2004.10734 ).

 ### Training
-To use the three player design introduced in the paper, please step to the `unet` folder first and check out the instruction.
+To use the three player design (SPADE design equiped with the segmentor) introduced in the paper, please step to the `unet` folder first and check out the instruction.
 Once the unet is trained, step to the `gan` folder.

-To use the vanila SPADE architecture (two-player design), step to the `gan` folder right away and specify `--segmentator` option as `None`
+To use the two-player design (vanila [SPADE](https://github.com/NVlabs/SPADE/blob/master/README.md) architecture), step to the `gan` folder right away and specify `--segmentator` option as `None`

 ### Requirements
 Both GAN and U-Net parts are written in Pytorch.
 For further installation requirements, please check the corresponding folders.